-The Western Psychoanalytic Society Institute (WPSI), along with the Western Branch of the Canadian Psychoanalytic Society (WBCPS), provides psychoanalytic training for professionals in keeping with standards of the International Psychoanalytic Association (IPA) and the Canadian Institute of Psychoanalysis (CIP).
-WPSI has provided analytic training for two cohorts in Western Canada and is pleased to announce that it will be offering psychoanalytic training to a new cohort beginning in September 2023.
+The Western Canada Psychoanalytic Society and Institute (WCPSI) provides psychoanalytic training for professionals in keeping with standards of the International Psychoanalytic Association (IPA) and the Canadian Institute of Psychoanalysis (CIP).
+WCPSI has provided analytic training in Western Canada since 2003.

 Psychoanalytic Approach

-WPSI faculty and instruction represent many schools of thought and advocate for a multiplicity of analytic technique based on the unique experience of each analytic dyad.
-WPSI encourages freedom of thought and individual creativity in psychoanalytic theorizing and practice.
-The curriculum reflects the current interests of faculty members and includes the study of Freud’s original texts, British Object Relations Theory, French Psychoanalysis, the Italian School and other international, historical and contemporary approaches essential to psychoanalysis.
+WCPSI faculty and instruction represent many schools of thought and advocate for a multiplicity of analytic technique based on the unique experience of each analytic dyad.
+WCPSI encourages freedom of thought and individual creativity in psychoanalytic theorizing and practice.
+The curriculum reflects the current interests of faculty members and includes the study of Freud’s original texts, British Object Relations Theory, French Psychoanalysis, the Italian School and other international, historical and contemporary approaches essential to a full appreciation of the depth and breadth of psychoanalytic thought.

 Components of Psychoanalytic Training

-Training at WPSI includes the following four components:
+Training at WCPSI includes the following four components:

-• Four years of didactic seminars: online on Friday evenings and in-person intensive weekend course conferences occurring four times per year (Friday evening, all day Saturday and Sunday morning)
+• Four years of weekly didactic seminars online, with in-person weekend course conferences four times per year

-• Three psychoanalytic training cases with weekly supervision, one two-year case (80 supervision hours) and two one-year cases (each 40 supervision hours)
+• Three psychoanalytic training cases, one two-year case with 80 hours of weekly supervision and two one-year cases of 40 hours of weekly supervision each

-• Continuing professional development and contribution through participation in societal and institutional life including WBCPS, WPSI and International Psychoanalytical Studies Organization (IPSO) committee work in addition to attending, teaching or presenting at scientific meetings, conferences, courses or study groups.
+• Continuing professional and community development through participation in Society and Institute life at WCPSI and IPSO (International Psychoanalytical Studies Organization) including committee work and attending, teaching or presenting at scientific meetings, conferences, courses and study groups.

-Based on the Eitingon model of the International Psychoanalytic Association (IPA), the didactic curriculum of the psychoanalytic training program at WPSI consists of a four-year seminar series taught by training and member analysts of the Western Branch of the Canadian Psychoanalytic Society (WBCPS).
+Based on the Eitingon model of the International Psychoanalytic Association, the didactic curriculum of the psychoanalytic training program at WCPSI consists of a four-year seminar series taught by WCPSI Training and Supervising Analysts, Full Member Psychoanalysts and invited guest instructors.

-This rich and comprehensive curriculum is enhanced by the three other concurrent components of training that interweave with the didactic experience: personal training analysis, supervised training cases, and community involvement with peers, colleagues, and analytic societies at large through conferences, scientific meetings, committee work and other events.
-In addition, the Analyst-in-training is accompanied through the program by an Advisor, a psychoanalyst member of the WBCPS, who guides them through the various phases of training from beginning seminars, submitting forms, writing case reports, choosing supervisors, and writing their final graduation paper.
-Advisors support Analysts-in-training in their own self-evaluation process and towards the fulfilment of Progression Committee requirements.
-When the training requirements are completed, the Progression Committee submits the Analyst-in-training’s name to the National Training Committee for final approval through voting by the national institute and society.
+The AIT is supported through the program by an Advisor, a psychoanalyst member, who guides them through the various phases of training from beginning seminars, submitting forms, writing case reports, choosing supervisors, and writing their final graduation paper.
+Advisors support AITs in their self-evaluation process towards the fulfilment of Progression Committee requirements.
+When the training requirements are completed, the Progression Committee submits the AIT’s name to the National Training Committee for final approval for membership through voting by the national institute (CIP) and society (CPS).

 Admissions Criteria and Evaluation